CityOfNewYork/working-nyc/wp-content/plugins/wp-crontrol/readme.md

 [You can read all about problems with editing cron events here](https://github.com/johnbillion/wp-crontrol/wiki/Problems-adding-or-editing-WP-Cron-events).

+### Can I export a list of cron events?

+Yes, a CSV file of the event list can be exported via the "Export" button on the cron event listing screen.
+This file can be opened in any spreadsheet application.

 ### Can I see a historical log of all the cron events that ran on my site?

 Not yet, but I hope to add this functionality soon.

+### Can I see a historical log of edits, additions, and deletions of cron events and schedules?

+Yes.
+The excellent <a href="https://wordpress.org/plugins/simple-history/">Simple History plugin</a> has built-in support for logging actions performed via WP Crontrol.

 ### What's the use of adding new cron schedules?